-It should not take more than a couple of minutes to set up an account and create a class.
+It shouldn’t take more than a couple of minutes to set up an account and create a class.
 You will then get a unique PIN to share with your students.

-Consider a preparatory lesson in which you introduce the themes you will be discussing.
-You might also want to discuss with your group some rules that everyone should follow, so that everyone feels they can safely be honest about their opinions.
-We aim to create a safe environment to discuss difficult topics, and that is where using the tool starts.
+Consider a preparatory lesson in which you introduce the themes for discussion.
+You might also want to discuss with your group some rules for everyone to follow, so that everyone feels they can safely be honest about their opinions.

 You are completely free to use the learning paths with topics that best suit you and your students.

-Our advice: Choose one learning path based on its theme, read the educators’ guide to better understand the topics it covers, and then choose one of the lessons you feel is appropriate.
+Our advice is to choose one learning path based on its theme, read the educators’ guide to better understand the topics it covers, and then choose one of the lessons you feel is appropriate.
 This will help you experience how the tool works.
-There is no need to know the whole tool (5 learning paths, 13 lessons) before you start.
+There is no need to know the whole tool (five learning paths, 13 lessons) before you start.

-Some schools choose to use different paths for different year groups, so students revisit the tool each year and in this way engage with the central themes on a recurring basis, but using different content and methods.
+Some schools choose to use different paths for different year groups, so students revisit the tool each year.
+This means they engage with the central themes on a recurring basis, but using different content and methods.

 A learning path consists of one or more tracks.
-Each track takes one or two lesson periods to complete.
+Each track takes one or two lessons to complete.
 This overview gives a clear indication of the time needed for each path and track.

-To create a class you first have to log in as a teacher.
+You first need to log in as a teacher.
 You will see the ‘Create a new class’ button in the top right of the screen.
 Fill in the name of the class and select the assignments you want to cover.
 Save the class by pressing the bottom right button ‘Save’.
 You will now receive your personal PIN, which students need to access the tool and join the class.

 For each class you can easily view the tool from the students’ perspective by clicking on ‘follow class like a student’.